Teacher in Jail Fundraiser

 Creating a Jail and Bail fete stall will take a little more organisation but will be lots of fun.
 You’ll need to set up a ‘jail’.
-We’ll include a couple of images to give you some ideas.
+We’ve set up a Pinterest board with a few images to give you some ideas.
 Make sure it’s located in a high traffic and highly visible place.

 Once you’ve got your volunteers, you can create ‘wanted’ posters or arrest warrants with photos of your volunteers on them.
 Sell these for a fee to have your sheriff throw the culprit in jail.
 They will have to stay there until someone pays a bail fee for them to be released.
 Have some ‘get out of jail free’ cards available for sale too that can be bought to avoid jail time.

-The Jail and Bail idea will definitely add some fun to your fete or event, but if you’re looking for an alternative to the jail fundraiser for end of term fundraising, we’ve got a few for you:
+The Jail and Bail idea will definitely add some fun to your fete or event, but if you’re looking for an alternative to the jail fundraiser for an end of term fundraiser, we’ve got a few for you: